uwegeercken/covid19-dataflow-01/README.md

   - a file containing the numbers per country
   - a file containing the numbers per continent

-For each country or continent two lines per date (from the input file's name) are generated: one for confirmed cases and one for death cases.

 Files are sorted by date (descending), type (confirmed or deaths, ascending) and country respectively continent (ascending).

 Following steps to run the flow: